tavaresgerson/adonisdocbr/src/docs/basics/session.md

 node ace add @adonisjs/session
 ```

-:::disclosure{title="See steps performed by the add command"}
+::: details See steps performed by the add command

 1. Installs the `@adonisjs/session` package using the detected package manager.